Tuesday 20.6.2017 309km Total:3990km Total:441km 12.51km Total:167.73km

 I would have been nice to have some sort of explanation to the bullet holes in the door to the sacristy but the only thing I managed to find out was that it was from "troubled times".

-That fairly non-explanatory since the building was erected 1136, the world have seen plenty of troubled times in the last millennia.
+That's fairly non-explanatory since the building was erected 1136, the world have seen more than a few troubled times in the last millennia.

 Right across the square is St Mungos museum of religious life and art.

 A pretty bizarre mish-mash of religious artefacts and cultural traditions but still worth passing through since the entry was free.